 The JavaScript for…of statement iterates through the values of iterable objects, allowing you to loop over data structures like arrays, strings, maps, node lists, and more.

-Variable: In each iteration, the value of the next property is assigned to the variable, which can be declared using const
+Variable: In each iteration, the value of the next property is assigned to the variable, which can be declared using const, let, or var.

 Iterable: An object that possesses iterable properties.